Wwriter is part of a small publishing organization that develops content and publishes educational books for children.

 - Write several letters on the board and ask children to choose the right letter.
-Initially do not write letters with very similar shapes as that may confuse children at an early stage.
+Initially, do not write letters with very similar shapes as that may confuse children at an early stage.
 Later, when they are more accomplished, they will be better equipped to avoid confusion.

 - Bring objects or models of things that start with that letter.
-For example: for B you can bring a ball, bat, banana etc. Pass these around for all to see.
+For example: for B, you can bring a ball, bat, banana, etc. Pass these around for all to see.

 - Have different objects on the table.
 Ask children to pick out objects that start with the given letter.

 - Call on a child whose name starts with that letter.
-He or she can say, for instance, Hello, I am Arun.
-‘A’ for ‘Arun’ and so on.
-He can be the leader for that day.
+They can say, for instance, "Hello, I am Arun," "A for Arun," and so on.
+They can then be the leader for that day.

 - Play "Hunt for the Letter."
 Ask children to look around the room and pick up all objects that start with the letter.

-- The above activity can also be done with picture cards.
-In this case the child with the picture that starts with the letter called may come and show the picture.
-Then the class can say in chorus, for ex: ‘B’ for ‘Ball’
+- Hand out letter cards to all children.
+Call out a letter.
+The child with that card has to come in front of the class and display the letter.
+This activity can also be done with picture cards.
+In this case, the child with the picture that starts with the letter called may come and show the picture.
+Then the class can say in chorus, for ex: ‘"B for ‘Ball."

 - Divide the class into two groups.
 Give one group letter cards.
-Give other group various objects.
+Give the other group various objects.
 The first group will hold up a letter.
 The second group should hold up an object that starts with that letter.

 Here are a few suggestions you may consider in helping children learn to count and identify numbers: